Fall field cricket

 Life Cycle

 Overwinters as eggs and matures in early to mid-August.
 The population peaks in mid-September.
-They are killed by heavy frosts in in the fall and are finished off by the first hard freeze in November.
+They are killed by heavy frosts in the fall and are finished off by the first hard freeze in November.

 Food